Skip to content

 What is PRP Therapy

-PRP stands for Platelet Rich Plasma.
-Other terms for this very effective therapy for skin rejuvenation are autologous plasma treatment, autologous blood therapy, or plasma lifting.
+PRP stands for Platelet-Rich Plasma.
+Other terms used to describe this highly effective skin rejuvenation therapy include autologous plasma treatment, autologous blood therapy, or plasma lifting.

-But what exactly is this anti-aging treatment that’s now on everyone’s lips?
-Well, basically, treatment with autologous plasma is anything but new.
-Autologous blood has been used in medicine for many years, first in orthopedics, where it was found to lead to better wound healing in cartilage damage in joints when autologous blood is used.
-Subsequently, it was discovered that the active ingredients in blood plasma are also amazingly effective for facial skin regeneration, scar treatment, or stimulating hair roots in cases of hair loss.
+But what exactly is this anti-aging treatment that everyone is talking about?
+Well, strictly speaking, treatment with autologous plasma is anything but new.
+Autologous blood has been used in medicine for many years, initially in orthopedics, where it was discovered that using autologous blood leads to better wound healing in cases of cartilage damage in joints.
+Subsequently, it was discovered that the active ingredients in blood plasma are also remarkably effective for regenerating facial skin, treating scars, or stimulating hair follicles in cases of hair loss.

-But let’s take it one step at a time, what is plasma anyway?
+But first things first: what exactly is plasma?
 Plasma refers to the part of the blood that no longer contains cells (white or red blood cells).
-It is a golden-yellow fluid that contains, among other things, many thrombocytes, or platelets in English.
-And these platelets are responsible for the effect of PRP treatment, because they are full of the body’s own growth factors.
+It is a golden-yellow liquid that contains, among other things, a large number of thrombocytes, or blood platelets.
+And it is these blood platelets that are responsible for the effects of PRP treatment, as they are rich in the body’s own growth factors.

 How is blood plasma obtained

-To obtain PRP, blood is taken from the patient and this blood is processed using special procedures.
-After processing, the red and white blood cells can be removed, and what remains is the blood plasma containing all the platelets.
-The entire process takes only about 10 minutes in the practice, and you get the golden-yellow fluid that Americans even call “liquid gold” because it is so valuable when it comes to regenerating various tissues.
+To obtain PRP, blood is drawn from the patient and processed using a special procedure.
+After processing, the red and white blood cells can be removed, leaving behind the blood plasma, which contains all the platelets.
+The entire procedure takes only about 10 minutes in the office, and the result is a golden-yellow liquid that Americans even refer to as “liquid gold” because it is so valuable when it comes to regenerating various tissues.

 How does PRP work

-The platelets in the blood plasma contain numerous growth factors that stimulate, for example, collagen synthesis and cell renewal.
-This is how the body repairs itself in case of an injury.
-Thus, the autologous blood treatment can be used in many ways to harness the self-healing powers of plasma.
+The platelets in blood plasma contain numerous growth factors that stimulate, for example, collagen synthesis and cell regeneration.
+This allows the body to repair itself in the event of an injury.
+As a result, autologous blood therapy can be used in a variety of ways to harness the self-healing properties of plasma.

 PRP treatments for skin rejuvenation on face, hands, or décolletage

-In PRP treatment for skin rejuvenation, the platelet-rich plasma is specifically introduced into certain problem areas on the face, hands, or décolletage, so that the growth factors are released there.
-The result is a stimulation of collagen production with a significant improvement in skin texture and stimulation of regeneration.
-The result of the treatment is skin tightening where small wrinkles are smoothed out.
+In PRP treatment for skin rejuvenation, platelet-rich plasma is precisely applied to specific problem areas on the face, hands, or décolletage, so that the growth factors are released there.
+This stimulates collagen production, resulting in a significant improvement in skin texture and enhanced regeneration.
+The result of the treatment is skin tightening, with small wrinkles being smoothed out.

 PRP therapy for dark under-eye circles

-The causes of dark circles under the eyes are diverse.
-On one hand, a lack of subcutaneous fat tissue under the lower eyelid can create a groove that produces a shadow – in this case, an injection with hyaluronic acid is recommended before working with plasma.
-On the other hand, the cause can also be very thin skin in the area of the lower eyelid.
-In this case, the eyelid muscle shimmers through the delicate skin, making it appear darker.
-Then, PRP treatments can be used to firm the skin so that it appears less transparent.
-I will discuss which therapy is suitable for you in a detailed consultation.
+There are many causes of dark circles under the eyes.
+On the one hand, a lack of subcutaneous fat in the lower eyelid can create a groove that casts a shadow—in this case, it is recommended to use hyaluronic acid injections before proceeding with plasma treatment.
+On the other hand, however, the cause may also lie in very thin skin in the lower eyelid area.
+In this case, the eyelid muscle shines through the delicate skin, making it appear darker.
+PRP treatments can then be used to firm the skin, so that it appears less translucent.
+I will determine which therapy is right for you during a detailed consultation.

 Scar Treatment with PRP

-In addition to the classic PRP treatment for skin rejuvenation, the use of plasma has also proven effective for acne scars.
-However, since acne scars are unfortunately extremely stubborn, 6-10 treatments are needed here, preferably in combination with microneedling, before an improvement in skin texture can be achieved.
+In addition to the standard PRP treatment for skin rejuvenation, the use of plasma has also proven effective for acne scars.
+Since acne scars are unfortunately extremely stubborn, 6–10 treatments are typically required—ideally in combination with microneedling—to achieve an improvement in skin texture.

-Even for hair loss, amazing results can be achieved through targeted injection of plasma into the scalp, as the hair follicles are stimulated again by the growth factors.
+Even in cases of hair loss, amazing results can be achieved through targeted injections of plasma into the scalp, as the growth factors help to stimulate the hair follicles.
 This plasma treatment is equally popular among men and women.
-It has proven effective for both androgenetic hair loss and problems following severe infectious diseases (COVID-19) or increased stress levels.
-Plasma is also very often recommended to help newly transplanted hair grow well after a hair transplant operation.
+It has proven effective for androgenetic hair loss, as well as for issues arising after severe infectious diseases (COVID-19) or during periods of heightened stress.
+Plasma is also frequently recommended to help the newly transplanted hair take root properly following a hair transplant procedure.

 Advantages of PRP Treatments